Back to Blog

 Selling Simplified LLC

-If you're a real estate agent, you've probably heard the term "transaction coordinator" (TC) thrown around — but what exactly does a TC do, and why are so many agents making this hire?
+If you're a real estate agent, you've probably heard the term "transaction coordinator" (TC) thrown around.
+But what exactly does a TC do, and why are so many agents making this hire?

 The Short Answer